A-levels or BTEC

 We have a history of accepting outstanding students with strong portfolios and consider all applications on an individual basis.
 We encourage you to apply even if your predicted grades might fall below the entry requirements.

-- An online portfolio consisting of a showreel of their own compositions or sound works.
-This should have a duration of five minutes maximum and contain a selection of works demonstrating a good knowledge of musicianship, affinity for experimentation, awareness of related art forms, and an experience of working with sound/music related technologies.
+- an online portfolio consisting of a showreel of your own compositions or sound works.
+This should have a duration of five minutes maximum and contain a selection of works demonstrating a good knowledge of musicianship, affinity for experimentation, awareness of related art forms, and an experience of working with sound/music-related technologies.

 - provide an overview of your musical background including instrumental and compositional tuition (if any), skills/levels and other interests within this context